 What Makes a Grade?

-The ASCE Committee on America’s Infrastructure, made up of 32 dedicated civil engineers from across the country with decades of expertise in all categories, volunteers its time to work with ASCE Infrastructure Initiatives staff and prepare the Infrastructure Report Card and the US infrastructure grade scale.
+The ASCE Committee on America’s Infrastructure, made up of 52 dedicated infrastructure professionals from across the country with decades of expertise in all categories, volunteers their time to work with ASCE Infrastructure Initiatives staff and prepare the Report Card for America’s Infrastructure.
 The Committee assesses all relevant data and reports, consults with technical and industry experts, and assigns grades using the following key criteria:

 • Capacity: Does the infrastructure’s capacity meet current and future demands?